GENERAL

 NEET Exam Pattern

 NEET contains 180 multiple-choice questions in a single paper.
-This test paper is distinguished into three sections which are Physics, Chemistry, and Biology.
+This test paper is divided into three sections, which are Physics, Chemistry, and Biology.

 Parts